 The Constantia is about as light as I’d go for alpine climbing, I can’t layer long johns under these, so I like to be sure of a warm forecast.
 Versatile for alpine, cragging, or even bouldering, this pant is another cutting edge, no-one-else-is-doing-it, piece from MEC.
 It’s a technical soft shell pant, but made in a skinny silhouette.
 It’s extra bombproof and has incredible stretch.
 Wearing them is kind of like wearing tear-resistant tights into the mountains.

 Accessories: gloves, helmet, harness

 Atlas 370 Nitrile Gloves: my good buddy Dan, who’s like a mad scientist of alpine gear, discovered these gloves that were originally made for fisherman types.
 They have extra grippy coating on the palms, making them great for climbing easy rock pitches when your hands are super-cold at the beginning of the day.
 They weigh next to nothing, and are cheap enough that you can trash a pair in one trip and not feel guilty about it.

 Petzl Sirocco Helmet: for fast and light climbing, there’s no helmet better and more durable than this one.
-It’s incredibly light at 165 grams.
+It’s incredibly light too.
 I’ve even seen the Petzl rep step directly on the top of it and watched it bounce back up.
 It’s the best climbing helmet I’ve ever owned.
 So, just get over the fact that it looks funny (and let’s be honest, it does look funny) and wear it.